MoxaSystem/Getting-Started-with-AWS-IoT-core-Guide-for-Moxa-V2201-series-computer/Getting Started with AWS IoT core Guide for Moxa V2201 series computer.md

 ## 3rd Party purchasable items
 N/A

-# Set up your Development Environment
+# Set up your Hardware Environment
 - **Connecting a Display**

     Moxa V2201 series computer comes with HDMI interfaces on the rear panel.
 Connect a display monitor to the HDMI interfaces.